imapp-pl/gas-cost-estimator/docs/notes/papers/other.md

     - measure footprint of each opcode (how?) in these dimensions - see columns B-G
     - express this footprint in gas - see column H
 6. https://github.com/wolflo/evm-opcodes - source for `www.ethervm.io`, but with a nice compilation of gas cost formulas from the yellow paper.
 Not exactly sure about up-to-dateness, e.g. it mentions 700 for STATICCALL, while other sources 40 (after EIP-2046)
+7. https://dave.cheney.net/high-performance-go-workshop/dotgo-paris.html - some materials on go profiling and benchmarks.
+Not immediately useful but:
+    - tips on profiling with garbage collector
+    - compiler optimization traps
+    - avoiding appending (**TODO** ensure we don't)

 ## Other resources scanned, which aren't relevant to us